History of Sega

 The history of Sega, a Japanese multinational video game and entertainment company, has roots tracing back to American Standard Games in 1940 and Service Games of Japan in the 1950s.
-The formation of the company known today as Sega is traced back to the founding of ', which became known as ' following the acquisition of Rosen Enterprises in 1965.
+It originated as ', which became known as ' following the acquisition of Rosen Enterprises in 1965.
 Originally an importer of coin-operated arcade games to Japan and manufacturer of slot machines and jukeboxes, Sega began developing its own arcade games in 1966 with Periscope, which became a surprise success and led to more arcade machine development.
 In 1969, Gulf and Western Industries (then-owner of Paramount Pictures) bought Sega, which continued its arcade game business through the 1970s.

 In response to a downturn in the arcade-game market in the early 1980s, Sega began to develop video game consoles—starting with the SG-1000 and Master System—but struggled against competing products such as the Nintendo Entertainment System.
 Around the same time, Sega executives David Rosen and Hayao Nakayama executed a management buyout of the company from Gulf and Western, with backing from CSK Corporation.
 Sega released its next console, the Sega Genesis (known as the Mega Drive outside North America) in 1988.
 Although it initially struggled, the Genesis became a major success after the release of Sonic the Hedgehog in 1991.
 Sega's marketing strategy, particularly in North America, helped the Genesis outsell main competitor Nintendo and their Super Nintendo Entertainment System for four consecutive Christmas seasons in the early 1990s.
 While the Game Gear and Sega CD achieved less, Sega's arcade business was also successful into the mid 1990s.